GenomicsAotearoa/IndigiDataAotearoa-IntroToShell/docs/2-intro2shellcommands.md

     ls
     ```

     ??? success "output - may vary a bit from one computer to another.
-Check whether the output contains `sample-data`"
+Check whether the output contains `shell-data`"

         ```bash
-        sample-data ...
+        shell-data ...
         ```
     <br>